al14cioli/forticare-api/README.md

 The script shell is taking care of saving the license file (when FortiCare returns one) in a file named `<sn>.lic`.

-# How to add Service Entitlement on registered products?
+# To add Service Entitlement on registered products?

 ## Generate the CSV file for the FortiGate VM licenses